totalgames/playchain-core/README.md

 When running `playchaind`, initially three API's are available:
-API 0 (or `database`) provides read-only access to the database, API 1 (or `login`) is used to login and gain access to additional, restricted API's add API `playchain` provides read-only access to the playchain logic database
+API 0 (or `database`) provides read-only access to the database, API 1 (or `login`) is used to login and gain access to additional, restricted API's add API `playchain` provides read-only access to the PlayChain logic database

 Here is an example using `wscat` package from `npm` for websockets: